 I’m hoping to push back hard on this narrative that has dominated the evangelical landscape for some time now.
 I grew up in the 1990s, in a very extreme group that would have liked to place the blame for all of society’s woes squarely at the feet of miniskirt- and bikini-clad women.
 It was about as Puritanical as you can imagine.
 When I left that tradition for more mainstream evangelical circles as a teenager, I encountered a much more subtle and “balanced” sexual ethic that, though less extreme (and therefore less obvious to me at the time), had a lot in common with the cult in which I was raised.

 One of the chief commonalities was this theme of modesty.
-Side note: In case it’s not already obvious — it really only ever applied to women.
+And in case it’s not already obvious — it really only ever applied to women.
 So… really, women’s “modesty.”
 Or, in other words, cover up your sexy parts, ladies.

 Modest Is Hottest.